Bad Credit Car Loans in 2025

 The best way to see if you qualify for an auto loan is to prequalify.
 It doesn’t require a hard credit hit, so prequalifying won’t negatively impact your credit.

-There is no standard lowest credit score for a bad credit auto loan.
+There is no standard credit score for buying a car with a loan.
 Some lenders don’t require a specific credit score at all.
-Keep in mind that the easier it is to get a loan, the more expensive that loan will probably be.
+But the easier it is to get a loan, the more expensive that loan will probably be.
 Even if you have bad credit, shop around and compare offers to find the loan that’s best for you.

-Generally, buy here, pay here car lots are the easiest places to get financing from.
-That said, you might have other less-expensive options.
-Buy here, pay here dealerships are often predatory.
+Generally, buy here, pay here car lots are the easiest places to get car loans.
+That said, you should look for cheaper options.
+Buy here, pay here dealerships are often predatory, meaning that their loans are very expensive.

-Instead, prequalify online with a few lenders to make sure that you truly have no other option.
-That, or skip financing altogether and pay cash for a cheap used car.
+Instead, prequalify online with a few lenders to see if you can find a better option.
+You can also skip loans altogether and pay cash for a car.